coldi/confy/README.md

 ## Why

-When you start a new web app nowadays you soon end up using a lot of tools.
-Like Babel for transpiling your next level JS.
-Or Webpack for bundling your code.
-Or maybe you want to use a linter like ESLint.
-And what about tests?
+When I started with my first web app years ago I soon ended up using a lot of tools.
+Like Babel for transpiling my next level JS.
+Or Webpack for bundling my code.
+And then I wanted to use a linter.
+And tests for sure!

 Configuring these tools can be very tricky and time consuming.
-And if you maintain more than one app, you start copying all config files over and over again.
+And once I maintained a couple of apps, I started copying all config files over and over again.
+It soon became quite difficult to manage.

-Confy abstracts away all of these things.
+Confy abstracts away the configuration of these tools.
 It comes with some opinionated defaults, but all configurations can be adjusted and extended on a project level.
 Without "ejecting".

 ## What's inside